andreasplado/locawork-android/README.md

 still in a development.

 Regulations:
-Regulations of goverment for the price per help are still in development phase.
+Regulations of government for the price per help are still in development phase.